12 Essential Characteristics and Skills of Successful Entrepreneurs

 There are specific risk categories that arise in any business, no matter what industry you’re in and those are:

 - Strategic.
 These are risks to your business objectives.
 Things that may affect the way the entrepreneur's business grows or expands.

 - Compliance.
-Law and regulation risks that may affect the way the entrepreneurs business functions or trades.
+Law and regulatory risks may affect the way the entrepreneur's business functions or trades.